knative/serving/CONTRIBUTING.md

 * All PRs must [be reviewed](#code-reviews)
 * All PRs must [pass the tests](./test/README.md)

+The projects uses [prow](https://github.com/kubernetes/test-infra/tree/master/prow) to automatically run tests for every PR, and their failure block merging your changes.

+If necessary, you can rerun the tests by simply adding the comment `/retest` to your PR.

+prow has several other features that make PR management easier, like running the go linter or assigning labels.
+A full list of commands understood by prow can be found in the [command help page](https://prow-internal.gcpnode.com/command-help?repo=elafros%2Felafros).

 #### Code reviews

 All submissions, including submissions by project members, require review.
 We